 "Then, he will understand."
 She resumed staring at the ceiling.
 "But, you may leave.
 If you can."

-I lowered my eyes, like when pretending to be our washerwoman, but still heard the strain in my voice.
+I lowered my eyes, like when pretending to be nothing more than a washerwoman, but still heard the strain in my voice.
 "Maybe, if milady will have me, I should like to stay."
 A joke, I supposed; some way to soften things.
-I wore so many masks, I could never be sure who this Kissla really was: washerwoman, lover, intruder, spy, or friend.
-I laid down several feet away—a 'respectful distance,' I hoped—and curled up on the cavern floor, gazing at my Stone Angel as I drifted off.
+I wore so many masks I could never be sure who this Kissla really was: washerwoman, lover, intruder, spy, or friend.
+Several feet away—a 'respectful distance,' I hoped—I curled up on the cavern floor, gazing at my Stone Angel.

 As I pretended to sleep, Drensen's boots clicked toward us.

 He sat down beside me.
 Even in this stone jungle, the smell of steel and oil from his armor brought joy.